decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 * **Name -** the name of your item, this will be displayed when distributing your wearable on the marketplace
 * **Description -** a brief statement describing your item, this is displayed when distributing your wearable on the marketplace
 * **Category -** the component of an avatar’s body that your wearable modifies
-* **Rarity -** the rarity determines the maximum number of NFTs you will be able to mint of your wearable after publication
+* **Rarity -** the rarity determines the maximum number of NFTs you will be able to mint of your wearable after publication. _This is the only property that cannot be modified after publishing a collection._

 #### Overrides
 Overrides determine what other wearable categories your item will either replace, or hide.
 When setting overrides, you simply select a wearable category from the dropdown menu to add it to the override.
 You can add multiple categories to each override.